A Subsidary of The American College of Interdisciplinary Sciences

 Specializing in Genetic Genealogy, Forensic Genealogy, History, Anthropology, Archaeology, Heraldry, Education, Sociology, DNA Studies, Photographic Genealogy, Microbiology and other Sciences

 In the late 1800's and early 1900's genealogy was considered a science but only recently (last 100 years became more of a vocation similar to basketweaving and flower-arranging.
 This was because many potential genealogy researchers lacked the education or scholarship to enter the program at a higher level.
 It is the American College's intent to change this devolution in genealogical study.
-Read White Paper) There is not only the Certification program, but a Licentiate Program, which is a high bachelor's or professional degree granted in genealogy, heraldry and documentary sciences.
+(Read White Paper) There is not only the Certification program, but a Licentiate Program, which is a high bachelor's or professional degree granted in genealogy, heraldry and documentary sciences.

 Thus, the future Chancellor, Dr. Pier Felice degli Uberti, and the President of the American School, Dr. Carl Edwin Lindgren, discussed the building of this American College for American and international students

 Dr. LaWanna Lease Blount, living in Texas, after formerly teaching in Australia, Libya, Venezuela, moved to Como to take over the activities of Vice President and curriculum instruction design.

 She worked with the President to develop its foundational curriculum and the school was born.
 A committed faculty has been formed to usher in this unique program in the United States.
 All faculty members possess accredited degrees (e.g. master's degrees or doctorates) in history, pedagogic, curriculum and instruction, law and the social sciences (documentary sciences) as well as an extensive practical and theoretical background in genealogy, chivalry and heraldry.

 Are you interested in Cultural Anthropology or Genealogical Anthropology Theory?
 If so, join the Royal Anthropological Institute of Great Britain!!